 Bit-aligned codes

 In bit-aligned codes, the bit is the minimum unit to represent an integer.
 Such codes can be traced back to Golomb coding [Witten et al. 1999, p.
 121] and Rice coding [Rice and Plaunt 1971].
 Golomb coding encodes an integer by two parts, i.e. the quotient and the remainder.
 The quotient is unary encoded, and the remainder is binary encoded.
 The bit width depends on the divisor M, which is commonly set to 0.69 times the average value of all integers.
+For example, assume that the divisor is 4, we have 14÷4=3 (2), thus 14 will be encoded as “000110”.
 Rice coding [Rice and Plaunt 1971] further requires M to be a power of two to acceleration the computation.
 Golomb coding and Rice coding have high compression ratio, but their compression/decompression speed is low.

 Elias Gamma [Elias 1975] encodes an original integer x with two parts.
 The first part is the unary coding of the effective bit width, and the second part is the natural binary representation of x without the leading 1.
+For example, 14=23+6, thus 14 will be encoded as “0001110” by Elias Gamma.

 Schlegel et al. [Schlegel et al. 2010] proposed a vectorized version of Elias Gamma coding, called k-Gamma. k-Gamma encodes a sequence of k consecutive integers at a time.
 It first calculates the effective bit width b of the maximum integer in this sequence, and represents each integer with b bits.
 Then, the value of b is encoded in unary and the low b bits of each of k integers are encoded in binary.
 Schlegel et al. adopted the vertical data layout to keep k integers word-aligned, and applied SIMD instructions to vectorize for storing and loading the k integers.
-The performance bottleneck of k-Gamma lies in the loading and storing of the unary bit b.
-As , k-Gamma can be viewed as one special variant of our proposed Group-Scheme.
+As discussed in Section 5, k-Gamma can be viewed as one special variant of our proposed Group-Scheme.

 Byte-aligned codes